Cerrix/paligemma_sagemaker_inference_notebooks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Deploying Google Paligemma on Amazon SageMaker
+# Deploying Google PaliGemma on Amazon SageMaker

-This tutorial will guide you through the process of deploying the Google Paligemma vision model on Amazon SageMaker as a real-time inference endpoint using a Jupyter Notebook.
+This tutorial will guide you through the process of deploying the Google PaliGemma vision model on Amazon SageMaker as a real-time inference endpoint using a Jupyter Notebook.

-## What is Paligemma?
+## What is PaliGemma?

-Paligemma is a large-scale vision-language model developed by Google.
+PaliGemma is a large-scale vision-language model developed by Google.
 It can perform various tasks, including image segmentation, object detection, and image captioning, by combining vision and language representations.

 ## Prerequisites